André Caplet: World War I

 At the end of 1914, after he had completed two movements of a work that became Les Prières, Caplet enlisted in the French army and saw combat in the trenches at Verdun.
-He was wounded in May 1915 and later promoted to sergeant.
+He was wounded in May 1915 and was later promoted to sergeant.
 In 1917 he completed the third movement and the work premiered that same year in the small church of Ham, Picardy, accompanied by the distant sounds of artillery.
 His service ended in 1919.
 On 4 June of that year he married Geneviève Perruchon, a general's daughter who followed his work as a composer closely.
 They had a son in 1920.

 In 1918–19, he taught conducting, harmony, and orchestration at the music school established by Walter Damrosch at the behest of U.S. General John J. Pershing in Chaumont to train U.S. military personnel in hopes of creating military bands on the model of those found in France.
 (Note: One of Caplet's students there was Albert Stoessel.)

 Post-war years

 Caplet did not return to teaching and conducting at the war's end.
 Instead he devoted himself to composition, including a number of religious works.
 His Messe à trois voix for a capella female chorus had its premiere in Sainte Chapelle on 13 June 1922.
 It lacks the traditional "Credo" and includes the familiar Communion motet "O salutaris hostia".

-His oratorio-like Le Miroir de Jésus composed in September 1923 features a "choeur de femmes" in an supporting role.
+His oratorio-like Le Miroir de Jésus composed in September 1923 features a "choeur de femmes" in a supporting role.
 In Miroir Caplet set texts by Henri Ghéon as meditations on the fifteen decades of the rosary.
 The chorus announces each section's title but the female soloist delivers most of the text.
 The music of the central movements that take Christ's passion as their subject are, according to one commentator, "remarkable for its restraint as for its dissonance".
 It was a religious concert work of a sort not encountered again until Olivier Messiaen's Trois petites liturgies (1944).
 The British music critic Felix Aprahamian wrote that the musical textures of this work "reflect at once the polychrome tones and timbres of Debussy's art and the fourths, fifths, discant and parallel motion of the ars antiqua".
 Caplet conducted its premiere in February 1924 in Lyon and its Paris premiere on 1 May of that year.